-- We were appointed by the Company on 30 September 2008 to audit the financial statements for that period and subsequent financial periods. - The period of total uninterrupted engagement including previous renewals and reappointments is 16 years, covering the years ending 30 September 2008 to 30 September 2023. - The non-audit services prohibited by the Financial Reporting Council's Ethical Standard were not provided to the Company and we remain independent of the Company in conducting the audit.
+- We were appointed by the Company on 30 September 2008 to audit the financial statements for that period and subsequent financial periods.
+The period of total uninterrupted engagement including previous renewals and reappointment was 16 years, covering the years ending 30 September 2008 to 30 September 2023.
+We resigned as auditors on 23 February 2024 and were reappointed on 25 June 2025.
+The second period of uninterrupted engagement as auditors of Lanark Master Issuer PLC is the 18-month period ending 31 March 2025.
+Our total tenure is therefore 17.5 years. - The non-audit services prohibited by the FRC's Ethical Standard were not provided to the Company and we remain independent of the Company in conducting the audit. - The audit opinion is consistent with the additional report to Those Charged with Governance.